 Those pesky emotions have become involved and now you’re more likely to compromise on your initial target price.
-Determine your bottom line in advance of showing up at the dealership and hold yourself to it.
+Determine your outcome of the situation in advance of showing up at the dealership and hold yourself to it.

 Another way car salesmen attempt to manipulate your emotions is by using comparisons to make you think you’re getting a great deal.

-A similar tactic the car salesman might use is to claim that your desired car is the last one in stock.
+A similar tactic that car dealers might use is to claim that your desired car is the last one in stock.
 This changes your emotions from excitement to fear and anxiety thinking there’s a chance you might not get the exact model you’re looking for.
 Don’t fall for this trick.

-Even if that particular location is out (although they probably aren’t), that doesn’t mean you can’t find the exact same car somewhere else.
-Remember to keep your emotions in check and don’t be afraid to leave and come back later if you’re afraid of being pressured into a decision you’re not ready to make.
+Even if that particular location is out (although they probably aren’t), that doesn’t mean you can’t find the same car somewhere else.
+Remember to keep your emotions in check and don’t be afraid to leave and come back later if you’re worried about being pressured into a decision you’re not ready to make.